 The Mobo Triton Pro Adult Tricycle is the best overall model.
 The tricycle is suitable for both flat surfaces and hills with some terrain.
 The ergonomically designed seat and cushioning provide comfort for long or quick rides.

-Find the Best Recumbent Trike for Seniors in 2022
+Best Recumbent Trike for Seniors – You Can Pick One

 It can be testing to determine the best recumbent trike, especially with many manufacturers claiming they have the best.